National Register Listings in Jackson County, Oregon

 Jackson County Timeline

-This timeline provides a concise overview of the key events in the history of Jackson County, Oregon.
+This timeline provides a condensed summary of the historical journey of Jackson County, Oregon.

 - 1852 - Jackson County established as a county in the Oregon Territory